wcjohnchen/single_cell/README.md

 # Single-Cell Transcriptomic and Chromatin Accessibility Profiling Indentify Heterogenous Alternative Polyadenylation Gene Expression in Cell Types of Breast Cancer Microenvironment

 <br>
+Single-cell sequencing is a useful technique to study gene regulation of individual cells.
+With publicly available single-cell RNA-seq (scRNA-seq) and single-cell ATAC-seq (scATAC-seq) datasets, we further explore alternative polyadenylation, one of the main mechanisms of gene regulation, in a breast cancer model.

 <br>